Two Stages of Folding: Convergent Mechanisms in AI Protein Folding Trunks: Additional Charge Experiments

 \subsection{Charge Probing}

 To verify that charge information propagates from sequence representations into the pairwise representation via \texttt{seq2pair}, we trained linear probes to predict residue charge directly from pairwise features.
+We extend this analysis across all three models to test whether the architectural variation identified in App.~\ref{app:triple_model_info_flow} (specifically, that Boltz-1's seq2pair pathway lives in the upstream MSA module rather than the trunk) shows up at the level of a specific biochemical feature.

-\mypar{Probe setup} For each block $k$, we train two binary linear classifiers on the pairwise representation $z^{(k)}_{ij}$: one to detect positively charged residues (K, R, H) and one to detect negatively charged residues (D, E).
-Specifically, given a pair of residues $(i, j)$ with sufficient sequence separation ($|i - j| \geq 4$), the probe predicts the charge class of residue $i$ from the pairwise feature vector $z_{ij}$.
-We train analogous probes on the \texttt{seq2pair} output $\phi_{ij}$ (Eq.~\ref{eq:seq2pair}) to track when charge information first enters the pairwise pathway.

-We train probes on the probing dataset \ref{app:experiment_datasets}, reporting balanced accuracy to account for class imbalance (charged residues comprise approximately 15\% of natural proteins).
+\mypar{Probe setup} For each block $k$ in each model, we train two binary linear classifiers on the pairwise representation $z^{(k)}_{ij}$: one to detect positively charged residues (K, R, H) and one to detect negatively charged residues (D, E).
+Given a pair of residues $(i, j)$ with sufficient sequence separation ($|i - j| \geq 4$), the probe predicts the charge class of residue $i$ from the pairwise feature vector $z_{ij}$.
+We train analogous probes on each model's \texttt{seq2pair} output (or its architectural analog) to track when charge information first enters the pairwise pathway.
+We train probes on the probing dataset described in App.~\ref{app:experiment_datasets}, reporting balanced accuracy to account for class imbalance (charged residues comprise approximately 15\% of natural proteins).

-\mypar{Results} Figure~\ref{fig:charge_probing} shows probe accuracy across blocks for both representation types.
-The \texttt{seq2pair} output maintains high probe accuracy throughout all blocks, confirming that charge information is consistently available at the interface between sequence and pairwise representations.
-In contrast, probes on $z$ start near chance at block 0 (since $z$ is initialized only with positional embeddings) and rise through blocks 0--15, plateauing at accuracies comparable to the \texttt{seq2pair} probes.

-This timing aligns with our patching results (Section~\ref{sec:information_flow}): the early blocks constitute a ``write-in'' window during which biochemical features including charge are transferred from sequence representations into $z$ via the \texttt{seq2pair} pathway.
-The convergence of $z$ probe accuracy to \texttt{seq2pair} accuracy by block 15 indicates that this transfer is largely complete by the end of stage 1.